sukulent/namefix/README.md

-                                        what would have been done (implies -v) -I, --ignore-errors               Do not stop when error is encountered -e[NUM], --extensions=[NUM]       Set maximum number of extensions (that will be untouchted) - default 2
+                                        what would have been done (implies -v) -I, --ignore-errors               Do not stop when error is encountered -e[NUM], --extensions=[NUM]       Set maximum number of extensions (that will be untouchted) - default 4
       -D, --no-directory                Ignore directories
       -Y, --no-symlinks                 Ignore symlinks
-      -s[STR], --spaces=[STR]           Replace spaces with STR
+      -F, --force                       Force overwrite even if file exists -s[STR], --spaces=[STR]           Replace spaces with STR
       -S, --no-spaces                   Do not replace spaces - default replacement is '_'